AshburnLee/OOPexperiments/README.md

-# Experiments on Encapsulation, Inheritance and Polymorphism
+## Experiments on Encapsulation, Inheritance and Polymorphism

+- Learning Object Oriented Programming by testing and exiperiments
+- Implemented by C++/Java